Set up your campaign for success

 7. Make sure you’re using at least 4 extensions

-To get the most value from your Search campaigns, be sure to add at least 4 different extension types to your account or campaigns.
+To get the most value from your Search campaigns, make sure that you add at least 4 different extension types to your account or campaigns.

 Learn how to boost your ads with extensions.